Skip to main content

 When it comes to choosing a ductless mini split heat pump system for your home or room addition, Carrier is here to help.
 Carrier has been at the forefront of indoor comfort since Willis Carrier invented modern air conditioning in 1902.
 Since that time, we have continued to develop new technologies for improving comfort, system efficiency and long-term reliability.
 With Carrier, you not only get comfort and peace of mind, you get the value that comes with products that are designed to stand the test of time.

-A family sits outside near their heat pump mini split
+a family sits outside near their mini split heat pump

 As you consider your options, be sure to read up on ductless systems, including how to install a mini split system, and comparisons between a mini split vs central air.
 Understanding the similarities, differences and installation requirements can go a long way towards helping you decide which system works best for your particular needs.